Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic

-The Alternating Direction Method of Multipliers (ADMM) is an optimisation method for solving optimisation problems in \(x, z\) on the form \(J_0(x, z)=f(x)+g(z)\), subject to the affine equality constraint \(Ax+Bz=c\).
-In each iteration, the algorithm optimises \(J_0\) first in \(x\), then in \(z\), and lastly updates the dual multipliers associated with the equality constraints.
-ADMM typically finds a solution with ``modest accuracy (…) within a few tens of iterations''~\cite{Boyd11ADMM}, and can also be made distributed, as is the case in numerous applications~\cite{Boyd11ADMM,vanParys17dMPC4MVS,Bastianello21asyncADMM}.
+ADMM solves optimisation problems in \(x, z\) on the form \(J_0(x, z)=f(x)+g(z)\), subject to the affine equality constraint \(Ax+Bz=c\).
+In each iteration, ADMM optimises \(J_0\) first in \(x\), then in \(z\), and lastly updates the dual multipliers associated with the equality constraints.
+ADMM typically finds a solution with ``modest accuracy (\dots) within a few tens of iterations''~\cite{Boyd11ADMM}, and can also be made distributed, as is the case in numerous applications~\cite{Boyd11ADMM,vanParys17dMPC4MVS,Bastianello21asyncADMM}.

 In its basic form, ADMM requires some level of coordination among the agents in terms of which agent communicates first, etc. This may be obtained in different ways, ``Time Division Multiple Access'' and ``Frequency Division Multiple Access'' being likely the most common ones.
 The next two subsections introduce them below, again to keep the paper self-contained.